Prior to engaging a Contractor, it is essential to obtain the necessary information to determine if it is appropriate to engage them as a Contractor.

 - Contractor Questionnaire - completed by the Contractor

 Conflict of Interest - where there is an actual, potential or perceived conflict of interest, a Disclosure of a Conflict of Interest Form must be completed.
-Refer to the Conflict of Interest webpage for further information.
+Refer to the Conflict of Interest procedure or further information.

 Decision: Contractor vs Employee